Phlebolymphedema - Take Water in Your Veins Seriously

 Prescribed Drug Therapy

-Anti-Inflammatory drugs can be used as prescribed by a medical practitioner.
-These can help in alleviating the accompanying symptoms and support the effects of compression therapy.
+Anti-inflammatory drugs can be used as prescribed by a medical practitioner.
+These can help alleviate the accompanying symptoms and support the effects of compression therapy.

-Everyday routine with a combination of the above helps slow and stop the progression of the disease and have immense long term benefits.
+An everyday routine combining the above helps slow and stop the progression of the disease and has immense long-term benefits.

 Compression Garments for Phlebolymphedema

-Phlebologists highly recommend wearing compression stockings like the VenoTrain Micro on a regular basis.
+Phlebologists highly recommend wearing compression stockings like the VenoTrain Micro regularly.

 This garment is an effective and instrumental tool in preventing the progression of the disease.
-In patients with the tendency of fluid build-up, the VenoTrain Micro provides graduated medical grade compression that encourages the natural drainage of fluids from the legs, helping not only to drain the fluid effectively but strengthen the circulation in the legs and pump blood up to the heart.
+In patients with a tendency to fluid build-up, the VenoTrain Micro provides graduated medical-grade compression that encourages the natural drainage of fluids from the legs.
+This helps not only drain the fluid effectively but also strengthens the circulation in the legs and pumps blood up to the heart.

 The breathable microfiber material (thinner than silk threads) exerts graduated pressure from the outside and helps strengthen the venous blood vessels and connective tissue in the legs, ankles and feet.

-The VenoTrain Micro has been clinically proven to bring noticeable relief to patients suffering from Phlebedema whilst being comfortable for all-day wear.
+The VenoTrain Micro has been clinically proven to bring noticeable relief to patients suffering from phlebedema while being comfortable for all-day wear.